fbpx

 After serving the Downriver community for nearly 100 years, DTE successfully demolished the boiler house at its retired Trenton Channel Power Plant very early in the morning on Friday, June 21.
 Many people who live in the area, including several current and former DTE employees, came to watch this historic event from a viewing location on Grosse Ile.

-Here’s how we’re making your safety our No. 1 priority:
+Here’s how we made your safety our No. 1 priority:

-DTE has taken the following measures to ensure protections are in place to minimize environmental risks:
+DTE took the following measures to ensure protections were in place to minimize environmental risks:

-• Hazardous materials have been properly disposed of according to state and federal regulations and have been verified by a third-party, State of Michigan licensed inspector.
+• Hazardous materials were properly disposed of according to state and federal regulations, and their removal was verified by a third-party, State of Michigan licensed inspector.

-• Air and seismic monitoring has been installed around the site and on Grosse Ile.
+• Air and seismic monitoring was installed around the site and on Grosse Ile.

 • All work was coordinated with local emergency response and regulatory agencies.